leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 During the exploration of the problem we also found multiple non-functional requirements here is the list:
 - The accessibilty of the fresco, including cleaning and a clear view of it.
-- A documentation of the procede to reproduce/repair the fresco.
+- A documentation of the procedure to reproduce/repair the fresco.
 - The safety of the fresco, to avoid unnecessary destruction.
 - The QR code readability, to access to ALGOSUP's website.